Click here for Extra Content.$$$ Dollar, dollar bill—create fun and intricate money origami using your Washingtons, Franklins, and Lincolns $$$

 , the world-renowned origami artist and co-founder of the eminent Origamido Studio shares twenty incredible creations specifically designed to be made out of dollar bills.
-Folded money models are wonderful gifts and conversation pieces, and LaFosse makes it easy for you to get started with projects ranging from "very simple" to "challenging".
-In addition to his unique and exclusive collection of twenty paper folding projects, LaFosse includes:
+Folded money models are wonderful gifts and conversation pieces, and LaFosse makes it easy for you to get started with projects ranging from "very simple" to "challenging."

 - Step-by-step instructions

 It's no wonder that more and more people are realizing how fun dollar bill origami can be.
 Printed currency is easy to fold, remarkably durable, intricately patterned, and readily available.
-Whether you're making The Windmill Pillow, Prosperity Bamboo, The George Washington Knot, or Drahcir the Dragon, you—and your friends—will be delighted with the results!
+Money origami projects include:

 Origami master Michael G. LaFosse is co-founder of the Origamido Studio, a learning center and design studio dedicated to the art of origami, and the only place in the world specializing in hand papermaking for the origami artist.
 LaFosse was prominently featured in the recent Peabody Award-winning documentary, Between the Folds.